![]() |

 accomplish the same effect through multiplication within the loop body.

-loops is limited to integers in
+Second, the variable in for loops is limited to integers in

 ROPS.
 (In regular Pascal, you can also use characters and enumeration